SimonHegele/UTRpy/README.md

 ## 4 Limitations / Known issues

-- Gene fusions are not recognized as such and can result in overlapping duplicated genes
+- Gene fusions are not recognized as such and can result in overlapping duplicated genes (rare)

 <p align="center">
   <img src="figures/genefusion.png" width="800"/>